-First of all we need to establish that autoflowers will flower under any light cycle and you most definitely can grow them under 24 hours of light and even 12/12 through all your plants life, but there are more aspects to look over than just if they will grow!
+First of all we need to establish that autoflowers will flower under any light cycle and you most definitely can grow them under 24 hours of light and even on a 12/12 schedule, but there are more aspects to look over than just if they will grow!

 Light cycle can change autoflower plants growth, the end yield, bud density, branch formation and even plants height so growers should definitely know why plants in certain light cycles do best and in what stages of plants growth what cycles would be best!